HEED THE CALL

-- Garnered the full support of his/her employer
+- Garnered the full support of his/her current employer

-Who is the ideal candidate for the Omidyar Fellows program?
+Who is the ideal candidate for Cohort VIII?

-The best candidates are mid-career professionals who have been entrepreneurial in their career and who have had the experience and drive to be disrupters and transformative catalysts within organizational leadership and/or outside of formal roles.
-We seek individuals who will lead here in Hawaii and understand that leadership is a very courageous undertaking.
-Successful applicants must be able to articulate their own motivation and vision for the future of Hawaii.
+The best candidates are those who will lead here in Hawaiʻi and understand that leadership is a very courageous undertaking.
+We seek mid-career professionals who have been entrepreneurial in their career and have had the experience and drive to be disrupters and transformative catalysts within organizational leadership and outside of formal roles.
+Successful applicants must be able to articulate their own motivations and vision for the future of Hawaiʻi.